psqaure11/smartdock/README.md

 You can grab the latest release from F-Droid

-The application should be installed as a system app in order to obtain the right permissions.
-Without this functionality, its capabilities will be limited.
+Note: The application should be installed as a system app in order to obtain the right permissions.
+Without this its functionality will be limited.

 ## Usage